pepstock-org/Charba/README.md

  * add `interpolate` methods to `Helpers` class to enable the values interpolation for numbers, colors and booleans.
  * add `register` method to `GlobalPlugin` class to inject and register CHART.JS plugins not included in this library.
  * add `group` option to `CrosshairOptions` class by `Crosshair` plugin to enable crosshairs on linked chart instances.
+ * enable the capabilities to create and use custom interaction mode.
+All classes needed for that are available in new package `org.pepstock.charba.client.interaction`.

 ### Fixed Bugs